maariaw/character-chat/README.md

 * Users can search for campaigns by name or creator
 * Users can access all their active chats on one page

+### Future features
+* A player can remove themselves from a chat
+* GM can delete messages

 This app is being built as an assignment for Databases Lab course.